EVOLUTION

 The monk seal is occasionally sighted in some areas of the Pelagos Sanctuary and its presence has been confirmed through non-invasive monitoring techniques (video monitoring in caves and environmental DNA).

 At present, loss and degradation of critical habitat (i.e., haul-out beaches and caves), direct or indirect interaction with fisheries, represent the main threats to the species.
-According to the IUCN Redlist classification, the Mediterranean monk seal is listed as Endangered.
+According to the IUCN Redlist classification, the Mediterranean monk seal is listed as Vulnerable.

 Photos credits :